plackyhacker/plackyhacker.github.io/kernel/hevd.md

 ## Introduction

+Why should we be interested in driver exploits?
+The answer to that is that on Windows architecture drivers execute their code in kernel space.
+This is very desirable for a threat actor, if there is a vulnerability in the driver code and it can be exploited it can be used to gain privilege escalation from user mode.
+This is because user mode can interact with kernel mode via drivers.

 Chances are if you have taken an interest in kernel exploitation you have heard of the **Hacksys Extreme Vulnerable Driver**.

 The [GitHub page](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) for the driver states "The HackSys Extreme Vulnerable Driver (HEVD) is a Windows Kernel driver that is intentionally vulnerable.
 It has been developed for security researchers and enthusiasts to improve their skills in kernel-level exploitation".
 I don't need to say anything else about this great resource.